github-aws-runners/terraform-aws-github-runner/modules/runner-config/README.md

 Common `lambda` contains only shared execution substrate and the optional shared artifact bucket.
 The webhook provider owns the runner-control archive shared by scale, pool, and job-retry at `orchestration_provider.webhook.lambda.artifact` and combines its zip or S3 key/version with that common substrate.
 The common SSM housekeeper independently owns `ssm.housekeeper.lambda.artifact`: an S3 selection combines its component key/version with the common bucket, a local zip is used otherwise when configured, and the packaged runner control-plane archive is the final fallback.
 It never inherits the webhook runner-control archive.

 Provider-owned settings remain nested under a typed namespace and provider leaf.
-For example, AMI, VPC, instance-profile, capacity, userdata, and runner-host logging settings live under `compute_provider.aws.ec2`. `multi-runner` resolves experimental globals and runner-configuration overrides first, then its final forwarding adapter preserves the wrapped `{ aws = { ec2 = ... } }` object expected by this module.
+EC2 settings live under `compute_provider.aws.ec2`, while Lambda MicroVM settings live under `compute_provider.aws.microvm`. `multi-runner` resolves experimental globals and runner-configuration overrides first, then preserves the wrapped `{ aws = { ec2 = ..., microvm = ... } }` object expected by this module.
 Exactly one provider leaf must be non-null.
-The configuration module flattens the selected namespace and type to the Terraform dispatch key `aws_ec2`, while the webhook runtime registry continues to receive the provider type `ec2`.
+Runner-config flattens the selected namespace and type only for Terraform dispatch: `aws_ec2` maps to runtime type `ec2`, and `aws_microvm` maps to runtime type `microvm`.

 The EC2 leaf reaches runner-config with `compute_provider.aws.ec2.binaries_syncer = { enabled, s3 }`; the S3 object is null when synchronization is disabled.
 Binary discovery and this shape adaptation happen in `multi-runner`, not inside runner-config.
-Before creating the common runner role, the configuration module calls [`compute-providers/aws/ec2/trust-policy`](../compute-providers/aws/ec2/trust-policy) as `module.compute_aws_ec2_trust_policy[0]` to combine its default trust with `runner.iam.additional_trust_policy_json`.
-The resulting assume-role policy does not depend on the full [`compute-providers/aws/ec2`](../compute-providers/aws/ec2) module, dispatched at `module.compute_aws_ec2[0]`, which receives the resolved runner role only after it is created.
+Runner-config calls [`compute-providers/aws/ec2/trust-policy`](../compute-providers/aws/ec2/trust-policy) as `module.compute_aws_ec2_trust_policy[0]`, then dispatches the full [`compute-providers/aws/ec2`](../compute-providers/aws/ec2) module at `module.compute_aws_ec2[0]`.
 Declarative moved blocks preserve state from the earlier experimental `module.compute_ec2_trust_policy[0]` and `module.compute_ec2[0]` labels.

+The MicroVM leaf similarly uses [`compute-providers/aws/microvm/trust-policy`](../compute-providers/aws/microvm/trust-policy) at `module.compute_aws_microvm_trust_policy[0]` and the full [`compute-providers/aws/microvm`](../compute-providers/aws/microvm) module at `module.compute_aws_microvm[0]`.
+It uses the resolved common `runner.iam.role` as the MicroVM execution role and exports the IAM and runtime-environment fragments required by the webhook control plane.
+MicroVM lanes require Linux on ARM64 and ephemeral webhook orchestration with JIT configuration enabled.
+MicroVM is introduced directly at its namespaced labels, so the EC2 moved blocks do not apply to it.

-EC2 owns the instance profile, launch template, EC2 bootstrap parameters, runner log groups, and its provider policies and Lambda environment variables.
-The common configuration module attaches each returned policy group to its runner or webhook-provider role.
-Provider-specific outputs remain grouped under the matching namespace and provider path, currently `provider.aws.ec2`.
+The common configuration module attaches each selected provider's returned policy groups to its managed runner or webhook-provider roles.
+Provider-specific outputs remain grouped under the matching path: `provider.aws.ec2` or `provider.aws.microvm`.
 Moved blocks do not rewrite output references, so consumers of the former experimental `provider.ec2` path must update their expressions.
-EC2 is the only implemented Terraform compute provider in this phase.

 ## Tagging